larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 ### Props Mentioned
 81 114 121 123 [126](Proposition%20126.%20In%20confirmation%20of%20our%20position,%20the%20Old%20Testament%20clearly%20teaches%20a%20Pre-Millennial%20resurrection%20of%20the%20saints..md) [127](Proposition%20127.%20In%20support%20of%20our%20view,%20the%20Apocalypse%20unmistakably%20teaches%20a%20Pre-Millennial%20resurrection%20of%20the%20saints..md) [128](Proposition%20128.%20The%20language%20of%20the%20Gospels%20and%20Epistles%20is%20in%20strict%20accord%20with%20the%20requirements%20of%20a%20Pre-Millennial%20resurrection..md) [129](Proposition%20129.%20The%20Jewish%20view%20of%20a%20Pre-Mill,%20resurrection%20requisite%20for%20the%20introduction%20of%20the%20Messianic%20Kingdom%20is%20fully%20sustained%20by%20the%20grammatical%20sense%20of%20the%20New%20Testament..md) 135 154 160 161 162 163 164 166 169 173 174 177 [181](Proposition%20181.%20Our%20doctrinal%20position%20illustrated%20and%20enforced%20by%20the%20Parable%20of%20the%20Ten%20Virgins..md)

+### PERSONAL NOTE:
-PERSONAL NOTE: This topic requires much prayer and study.
+This topic requires much prayer and study.

 Mar.
 2023, I find several details of this proposition foreign to me.
 Marking them in the book with ?. - p.
 314

-Personal Note: My view, before reading Peters, is that the Bible word "rapture" only applies to living saints.
-Peters uses the word translation.
+My view is that the Bible word "rapture" (1 Thess.
+4:17) is a word that only applies to saints who are alive at the return of Christ.
+This is not the view of my church.
+My church uses the word rapture to refer to the snatching of dead and living saints into the air to meet Christ and then to continue on into heaven (where God dwells).

+Peters uses the word "translation" to refer to the saints that are alive at the time of Christ's return.

 I currently believe there to be one gathering event (2 Thess.
-2:1) of believers at the Second Coming of Christ; the dead believers are raised first and then the living believers are raptured, and together they meet the Lord in the clouds.
+2:1) of believers at the Second Coming of Christ; the dead believers are raised first and then the living believers are raptured, and together in the clouds they meet the Lord in the air (1 Thess.
+4:17).
 This happens when "the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God" (1 Thess.
-4:16)
+4:16).

+My church teaches that Jesus Christ's return is pre-millenial and pre-tribulational.
+I currently believe our Lord's return to be pre-millenial, post-tribulational.
+My church teaches that there are seven years between the rapture and the return of Christ.
+I currently believe the rapture, the resurrection and the return of Christ to be the same event.

+I have learned from reading this work by George N. H. Peters that he believed our Lord's return to be pre-millenial, pre-tribulational (partial rapture and partial resurrection) and post-tribulational (remaining living and dead saints).
+Peters believed that the period between the two stages of Christ's second advent is an extended period of time, something like 35 to 75 years.
+Peters believed that our Lord returns from heaven hidden to the world, He then gathers some select saints (dead and alive) with Him to Mt.
+Sinai for an extended period of time, perhaps 35-75 years, then He returns with His saints to gather the rest of the dead and living saints before setting up His kingdom.

+The notions of multiple raptures/resurrections,  an extended period of time between these, and that this time will be spent at Mt.
+Sinai are new concepts for me.
+I am currently trying to determine if these are views of the primitive church (historic chiliasm) or only the views of Peters' day.

+## Prerequisite
 >This is a *prerequisite*, in order that those accounted worthy to inherit the Kingdom, and rule the nations with Christ, may be gathered.
 In reference to the dead saints, a Pre-Mill, resurrection (Props.
 126-129) is promised by which to attain this object; and with such a resurrection (i.e. at that time) a translation of the living saints is also connected in 1 Thess.
 4:17, “*the dead in Christ shall rise first* (or away); *then we which are alive and remain shall be caught up together with them in the clouds* (or, in clouds) *to meet the Lord in the air*," etc. The same is repeated in 1 Cor.
 15:61, 52, in union only with the resurrection of believers: “*Behold, I shew you a mystery: We shall not all sleep, but we shall all be changed*," etc.
 >p.
 314 Vol 2 Prop 130
 ### Private Resurrection